MogleyBear06/Nicholas-Ortiz-Challenge-3/README.md

 # Password Generator

+## App Description
-## This app allows users to create a novel password between 8 and 128 characters inclusive
-## of lowercase and uppercase letters, numeric figures as well as special characters by selecting a
-## desired set of criteria.
+This app allows users to create a novel password between 8 and 128 characters inclusive of lowercase and uppercase letters, numeric figures as well as special characters by selecting a desired set of criteria.

+### Addtiional considerations
-### Addtiional considerations- Password diplays in an alert message and not directly on the page
-### so be mindful of that when using this application.
+Password diplays in an alert message and not directly on the page so be mindful of that when using this application.

 Link to applicaiton: https://mogleybear06.github.io/Password-Generator-by-Nicholas-Ortiz/